Occupational Therapy Professional Practice 1 PG (8350.4)

 |2022||UC - Canberra, Bruce||Practice 6||30 May 2022||Internship||Mr Thomas Bevitt|

-Different practice education placements may have specific recommended texts.
+Different practice education placements may have specifically recommended texts.
 The texts listed below contain information that deals with a wide range of practice areas.
 Students are recommended to read the specific chapters of these books that deal with the practice area in which they will be working.

 Brown, T, BourkeTaylor, H., Isbel, S., & Cordier, R. (2017) Occupational therapy in Australia: Professional and practice issues.
 Sydney.
 Allen & Unwin.